ybyfac/MDM-test/README.md

 #####  Scenario:
 The API gives this two possible output:
  - Code 200     OK
- - Code 400     Bad Request / Invalid F
+ - Code 400     Bad Request / Invalid Format

+##### Improvement to do:

+- test with Mock
+- inspect with SonarQube